Faryalaurooj/RT-DETR-for-Aircraft-Recognition-from-satellite-imagery/README.md

 # RT-DETR-for-Aircraft-Recognition-from-satellite-imagery

 Real-Time Detection Transformer (RT-DETR) will be used for Aircraft Recognition task by using my own custom dataset of satellite imagery

 ![image](https://github.com/user-attachments/assets/73b3396a-44c7-4429-b921-9bba9faae597)

-Create new environment for your model
-` conda create --name DETR `
-Activate new environment
+The RT-DETR model architecture diagram shows the last three stages of the backbone {S3, S4, S5} as the input to the encoder.
+The efficient hybrid encoder transforms multiscale features into a sequence of image features through intrascale feature interaction (AIFI) and cross-scale feature-fusion module (CCFM).
+The IoU-aware query selection is employed to select a fixed number of image features to serve as initial object queries for the decoder.
+Finally, the decoder with auxiliary prediction heads iteratively optimizes object queries to generate boxes and confidence scores.

-` conda activate DETER `
+`
 # Setting up
 To download a model from ultralatytics.
-1) activate an environmet 2)write python 3) copy the command from the ultralytics to load model
+1) activate an environmet 2) write python 3) copy the command from the ultralytics to load model
 `
 (base) faryal@faryal-pc:~/Downloads/RT-DETR$ conda activate yolov10
 (yolov10) faryal@faryal-pc:~/Downloads/RT-DETR$ python